The Adventures of James Bond Junior 003½: Characters

 "Pride of Lions": James's own gang.
 The Pride used to play in Hazeley Hall's ammunition dump.
-They resent Merck fencing-in Hazeley Hall so they retaliate with guerilla warfare: put silver sand in petrol tanks, puncture tires with one-inch carpet nails, put water in the oil tank, attempt – but fail – to poison guard dogs.
+They resent Merck fencing-in Hazeley Hall so they retaliate with guerilla warfare: put silver sand in petrol tanks, puncture tires with one-inch carpet nails, put water in the oil tank, and attempt – but fail – to poison guard dogs.
 On James's advice, the Pride launch "Operation Barker": distract Merck's guard dogs all night so that James can sneak into Hazeley Hall.
 While there, James sees Merck in a police car and his men in military uniforms driving camouflaged Bedford trucks as they set out to steal the gold bullion.

 Squirrel Joram: "Pride of Lions" member.
-Comes from a family of poachers.
-Current King of the Pride after James went away for a year to prep school.
-Squirrel resents James returning, fears James will reclaim leadership of the Pride.
+He comes from a family of poachers and is the current King of the Pride after James went away for a year to prep school.
+Squirrel resents James returning and fears James will reclaim leadership of the Pride.
 James and Squirrel had been best of friends; they fall out over Sheelagh Smith.
 James realises that Squirrel poisoned Sheelagh's Alsatian puppy.
 Squirrel Joram tells James that Sheelagh is a "nit-ridden gyppo".
-They kick James out of the "Pride of Lions".
+He kicks James out of the "Pride of Lions".

 Bill Asher: "Pride of Lions" member.
-Chemist's son.
+A chemist's son.

 Charlie North: "Pride of Lions" member.

-Jon Ling: Boy Scout, and James's replacement in the "Pride of Lions".
+Jon Ling: a Boy Scout, and James's replacement in the "Pride of Lions".

 Bobbie Maws: "Pride of Lions" member.

 Alfie Maws: Bobbie Maws' father.
 Publican ("Lion and Unicorn").
-Gangly man with a raw face part-paralysed down one side.
-Suspects stolen gold bullion is at Hazeley Hall.
+A gangly man with a raw face part-paralysed down one side.
+He suspects stolen gold bullion is at Hazeley Hall.
 The "Pride of Lions" hold their meetings in the "Lion and Unicorn".

 Mrs. (Nance) Maws: Alfie Maws' wife.
-Bobbie Maws' mother.
-"Lion and Unicorn" cook.
-Won't let her husband contact police about theory Merck has stolen gold bullion at Hazeley Hall.
+Bobbie Maws' mother and "Lion and Unicorn" cook.
+She won't let her husband Alfie contact police about his theory Merck has stolen gold bullion at Hazeley Hall.
 Police have been snooping around their pub and troubling them for serving drinks after hours.

-Nobby Scales: Postman.
-Jack of all trades.
-Knows everybody's business.
-Uses GPO van to kill one of Merck's Doberman Pinschers.
+Nobby Scales: a postman and jack of all trades who knows everybody's business.
+He uses a GPO van to kill one of Merck's Doberman Pinschers.

 Captain David Bond: James Bond Junior's father.
 (James Bond 007's brother.)
-Airline pilot.
-Inherited Monkshill estate (in Beacon Hill on the Kent-Sussex border) from his own father three years prior.
-At story's end Hazeley Hall comes on the market again and Captain David Bond buys the stables, the walled garden and the bothy.
+An airline pilot who inherited Monkshill estate (in Beacon Hill on the Kent-Sussex border) from his own father Andrew Bond three years prior.
+At the story's end, Hazeley Hall comes on the market again and Captain David Bond buys the stables, the walled garden and the bothy.
 Captain Bond shows a profit on the sale of Monkshill.